 After much debate (and price comparisons), I settled on my perfect vehicle: a steel-blue Chevrolet Silverado 1500 LT 5.3L V8 4WD Crew Cab short box (the featured image for this article is my truck).
-It even has the chrome package and a cool air intake exhaust system, which makes the engine rumble and the heads turn (status symbol all the way, baby!).
+It even has a chrome package and a cool air intake exhaust system, which makes the engine rumble and the heads turn (status symbol all the way, baby!).
 I got a great deal on it.
 Low miles, everything in top shape, all for $19,500 ($1,000 below KBB!).

 Only one thing…it’s a 2007.

 Want to know what one of these babies cost brand new? (one more time, bear with me)